Debugging Perl DBI

 export DBI_TRACE

-before running, your program sets the trace level to 1 and writes the trace information to the file dbitrace.log.
-If you do not specify a file, the trace appears on stdout, which is what happens if you set the trace level on a handle with:
+before running your program, sets the trace level to 1 and writes trace information to dbitrace.log.
+If you don't specify a file, the trace information is written to standard output (stdout), which is what happens if you set the trace level on a handle with:

 $handle->{TraceLevel} = $n;

-With increasing trace levels, you can see the SQL executed and the parameters bound, plus, with even higher trace levels, internal tracing from the DBD you are using.
-The problem with even the lower trace levels is that the output is rather verbose and won’t mean a lot to anyone other than the author of DBI or the DBD you are using.
+Increase the trace level to output SQL executed, parameters bound, and internal trace information from the DBD driver you are using.
+The problem with tracing is that the output is rather verbose and won't mean a lot to anyone other than the author of DBI or the DBD driver you're using.

 DBIx::Log4perl